Location: Blain, MN

 The RCWD faces several unique and substantive water management issues.
 The RCWD is the authority for all public drainage systems within their boundary and must conduct its public drainage system maintenance obligation while complying with current environmental regulations.
 The RCWD must also manage the transition of the drainage systems from their original agricultural purpose to an integral part of the urban stormwater system as development occurs.
 The RCWD also serves as the local government unit for a wetland regulatory permit review program and administers the Wetland Conservation Act as well as adhering to the requirements as a regulated Municipal Separate Sewer System (MS4).

 Under Minnesota Rule Chapter 103D, the RCWD is required to update their Watershed Management Plan (WMP) at least once in every 10-year period.
 The WMP must address not only surface and groundwater issues, but can include natural resource, wetland, or other important concerns of the District.
-The RCWD retained HEI to complete their 10-year plan update.
+HEI drafted the previous plan for the RCWD, and is currently working with their Board on a strategic planning process that will inform the upcoming plan update.

 The WMP provides guidance and implementation for the RCWD to manage the water and natural resources of the District though 2020.
 The RCWD and HEI approached the plan update by creating eight management categories which were used to describe and address the diversity of resources and issues across the District.
 Management categories were quantified then program goals and policies established.
 Finally, an operation and management plan was developed to support these goals and policies.